Jun Ishikawa (composer): HAL Laboratory

 In 2010, he contributed additional tracks to Kirby's Epic Yarn along with Ando and Tadashi Ikegami.
 HAL were only given a month to compose additional tracks for the game.
 He tried to make the tracks fit with those of lead composer Tomoya Tomita, which had already been completed at the time; however, he composed the final boss theme in his typical style to surprise players.

 As well as the Kirby series, Ishikawa and Ando have also composed for the BoxBoy! series, which features chiptune-inspired music.
 In 2018, he composed for Kirby Star Allies along with Ando and newcomer Yuuta Ogasawara.
 Creating the sound effects involved trial and error; some of the sound effects he created were also made using nutrition drink bottles and cans.
 The final game that he composed music for while working at HAL was Kirby's Return to Dream Land Deluxe.

 Ishikawa prefers to keep a low profile and runs for cover when asked in interviews to pose for photos.
 He has stated that this attitude is a result of his discipline from being at school while studying film music.
 His first public appearance was in an Iwata Asks interview for Kirby's Epic Yarn in 2010.
 In 2017 he did a speech at the Kirby 25th Anniversary Orchestra Concert, along with fellow HAL composers.
 In 2022, arrangements of the team's music were performed at Kirby 30th Anniversary Music Festival, which was streamed on YouTube.
 The composers also performed a medley of King Dedede's theme songs under the name HAL Laboratory Dream Band, with Ishikawa on keyboards, Ando on bass, Ogasawara on drums, Ikegami on saxophone, Megumi Ohara on keyboards and flute, and Shogo Sakai on guitar.
 The composers commented their thoughts about the festival on the promotional video posted prior to it, with Ishikawa feeling that his tracks were usually not written with the intention to be performed live.

 Freelance work

 Outside of HAL Laboratory, Ishikawa has produced work using the alias Mushio Funazawa since the mid-1980s, creating several albums, composing for butoh performances, and performing live electronic improvisations.
+During the late 90s, Ishikawa reflected positively on his job at HAL, deeming it rewarding and for providing the majority of his income, but also feared of judgement from others for working on game music.

 Ishikawa left HAL Laboratory in April 2023.
 He continues to compose music for the Kirby series as a freelancer, with his first freelance game work being Kirby and the Forgotten Land - Nintendo Switch 2 Edition + Star-Crossed World in 2025.
 Using his Mushio Funazawa alias, he also composed for the game Mr. Elevator later in the same year.
 Director Takashi Hamada specifically asked Ishikawa to create music in the style of his Mushio Funazawa work, using a modular synth as well as FM synthesis.